Ancient Naval Artillery: Catapults and Beyond

 Long before gunpowder, ancient navies experimented with artillery mounted on warships.
 The Greeks and Romans adapted land-based torsion engines—such as the ballista and catapult—for use aboard triremes and quinqueremes.
 These devices used twisted ropes of sinew or hair to store energy, capable of hurling stones or heavy bolts at enemy vessels.
 The ballista, essentially a giant crossbow, could fire a bolt over 400 meters with enough force to pierce hulls or injure rowers.
 Roman ships often carried these weapons on the deck or in purpose-built towers.
 Learn more about ancient artillery design.

 By the 7th century AD, the Byzantine Empire introduced an even more fearsome weapon: Greek fire.
-This liquid incendiary mixture was projected through siphons mounted on the bows of dromons, sticking to ships and burning on water.
-Although not a projectile in the traditional sense, Greek fire functioned as a form of chemical artillery, devastating enemy fleets and securing Byzantine naval supremacy for centuries.
+This liquid incendiary mixture, whose exact composition remains debated, was projected through siphons mounted on the bows of dromons.
+It stuck to ships and burned fiercely on water, making it exceptionally difficult to extinguish.
+Although not a projectile in the traditional sense, Greek fire functioned as a form of chemical artillery that could be directed against enemy vessels with devastating effect.
+The Byzantines guarded its formula so closely that it was never captured by their enemies, securing their naval supremacy for centuries.
+Some modern reconstructions suggest it contained petroleum, quicklime, and sulfur.
+Explore the mystery of Greek fire.

 Limitations and Tactical Use